Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 Oktober 2025 18.20.45 UTC
+- WIB: Minggu, 26 Oktober 2025 19.50.57 UTC
-- WITA: Minggu, 26 Oktober 2025 19.20.45 UTC
+- WITA: Minggu, 26 Oktober 2025 20.50.57 UTC
-- WIT: Minggu, 26 Oktober 2025 20.20.45 UTC
+- WIT: Minggu, 26 Oktober 2025 21.50.57 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: success
+Kategori: nature